-The site area consists of mixed commercial and residential development.
-A drug store is located beyond the veterinary facility to the northwest.
-Single-family dwellings border the station site to the northeast.
-An apartment building and commercial businesses (cleaners, tax service, pizza place, and sandwich shop) are present across High Street to the southeast.
-[Based on a review of the State Water Resources Control Board GeoTracker database, Chevron gasoline service station #93676 (4300 MacArthur Boulevard) was formerly located at this corner; case closed in 1999.]
-A vacant lot is located south of the station site at the south corner of the MacArthur Boulevard and High Street intersection.
-[The GeoTracker database indicates that an open leaking underground storage tank (LUST) case is located in the vicinity of this site - the former Roberts Tires facility, 4311-4333 MacArthur Boulevard.]
-A vacant lot is also located across MacArthur Boulevard to the southwest of the station site.
-[The GeoTracker database indicates Shell gasoline service station #13-5701 (4255 MacArthur Boulevard) was formerly located at this corner; case open.]
+The site vicinity consists of mixed commercial and residential development.
+A drug store is located beyond the OVH to the northwest.
+Single-family dwellings border the site to the northeast.
+An apartment building and commercial businesses (cleaners, tax service, and two restaurants) are present across High Street to the southeast.
+A parking lot is located southeast of the site on the southeastern corner of the MacArthur Boulevard and High Street intersection (Former Chevron No. 9-3676, case closed in September 1999).
+A vacant lot is located south of the subject site at the south corner of the MacArthur Boulevard and High Street intersection.
+A vacant lot (Former Shell Service Station No. 13-5701, open case) is also located across MacArthur Boulevard to the southwest of the subject site.

-Based on site survey data (Morrow Surveying, 2008 and 2010), surface elevations at the site range from 179.42 feet above mean sea level (amsl) at MW-4B to 173.99 feet amsl at MW-2B.
-Observations during the area reconnaissance on March 15, 2012, further revealed that the elevation at the northeast site boundary is noticeably higher than at MW-4B.
+Based on site survey data, surface elevations at the site range from 179.42 feet above mean sea level (amsl) at MW-4B to 173.12 feet amsl at MW-9B (Morrow Surveying 2013).
+To note: The elevation at the northeast site boundary is noticeably higher than at MW-4B.
 Additionally, the elevation at MW-5 is 169.67 feet amsl.
-MW-5 is located in the street in front of the Oakland Veterinary Hospital (adjacent to the northwest of the station site).
+MW-5 is located in the street in front of the OVH site (adjacent to the northwest of the station site).
 To summarize, the southwest portion of the station site is at least 8 feet lower in elevation than the northeast portion; and the west corner is approximately 4 feet lower in elevation than the south corner.